tuvabjornberg/IOOPM-tubj5452/inluppar/inlupp2/README.md

  # Notes and error handling

   - Errors and edge-cases are handled, in some cases, by returning a NULL. merch_storage.c and shop_cart.c are mostly dependent on the error handeling in ui.c.
-Errors such as empty hashtables and invalid user inputs are handled with return messages to the user to retry their menu choice or other input.
+Errors such as empty hashtables and invalid user inputs are handled with return messages to the user to retry their menu choice or choose another input.
   - ui.c also ensures proper memory management when using the allocated memory from hash_table, linked_list and iterator, (through merch_table and shop_cart) including freeing the allocated for keys, values, lists, iterators and options after use.